 Also a quick mention to Leonhard Art – we loved these bicycle-chain bottle openers!

 For more information about the Basel Weinmesse, head to baslerweinmesse.ch.
+If you want to know more about the food of Basel, you should check out this Taste my Swiss City Basel – Self-guided Food Tour!
 Have you visited a wine fair recently, and if so what were your top finds?
 Tell us about it in the comments below.